 In recent years the Alto de Arrate above the town of Eibar has been the final climb of the Tour of the Basque Country.
-It’s not so famous beyond the Basque Country and may be infamous inside the World Tour peloton as a brute.
+It’s not famous beyond the Basque Country but it must be infamous inside the World Tour peloton, it’s a brute.
 You may have seen in on television but to ride it is a lesson in how TV coverage struggles to reveal the severity of some climbs.

 Route: the Matxaria Kalea starts on the north of Eibar and climbs for 3.5km before reaching the Gorosta Balea Aldea (GI3301), a bigger road where you turn right and keep going to the Arrate sanctuary atop the ridge.
 It’s 5km long in total and the first section to the turn averages 11% but features ramps at 16%.

 The Feel: one characteristic of the region is much of the valley floors are occupied by factories.
 Presumably the rivers once powered mills, one thing led to another and today it seems as if many valley floors are either blocks of apartments or factories.
 The good news for visiting cyclists is it only takes seconds to escape into peaceful woodland where all you can hear is the sound of your bottom bracket creaking.

 This one starts at the Urkotronic factory – they make vending machines – and you pass the building which itself slopes on the hill, as if Basques have to be climbers just to work in a factory.
 It’s a steep 10% at the beginning but be warned: this is the easy bit.